rapid7/insightconnect-plugins/rpm/help.md

 # Version History

+* 1.0.2 - Fix typos in yaml and help
 * 1.0.1 - New spec and help.md format for the Hub
 * 1.0.0 - Support web server mode | Update to v2 Python plugin architecture
 * 0.1.1 - SSL bug fix in SDK